pactflow/example-provider-js-sns/README.md

 It is using a public tenant on Pactflow, which you can access [here](https://test.pactflow.io) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
 The latest version of the Example Consumer/Example Provider pact is published [here](https://test.pactflow.io/pacts/provider/pactflow-example-provider-js-sns/consumer/pactflow-example-consumer-js-sns/latest).

-In the following diagram, we'll be testing the "Product Event API", a simple HTTP service that receives product updates via a REST API and publishes product events on the `product` topic.
+In the following diagram, we'll be testing the "Product Update API", a simple HTTP service that receives product updates via a REST API and publishes product events on the `product` topic.

 We need to be able to test that we are able to produce valid events to the SNS topic that matches what the consumer(s) can handle: